edgedb/edgedb/docs/internals/protocol/messages.rst

         // a resultset as a single JSON array
         JSON = 0x6a,

-        // Returns a single JSON string per row, preferred over JSON format
+        // Returns a single JSON string per top-level set element.
-        // because might be used for larger responses JSON_ROWS = 0x4a,
+        // Preferred over JSON format because might be used for
+        // larger responses
+        JSON_ELEMENTS = 0x4a,
     };

     enum Cardinality {